transferwise/actions-next-bundle-analyzer/README.md

 # actions-next-bundle-analyzer

-GitHub action that analyses the bundle sizes for each page in a Next.js build.
+GitHub action that analyses the bundle sizes for each route in a Next.js build.

 ## Usage